 Villalobos also said her husband described floodwater seeping into his unit, and other relatives described ankle-high water in the prisoners’ cells.
 Family members say the men should have been evacuated, and want more humane accommodations made.

-While DeJob and Villalobos are primarily focused on the federal complex in Beaumont, they are also working with wives and relatives of men held in three state-run prison units in Beaumont, operated by the Texas Department of Criminal Justice (TDCJ), that were not evacuated.
+While DeJob and Villalobos are primarily focused on the federal complex in Beaumont, they are also working with wives and relatives of men held in three state-run prison units in Beaumont, operated by the Texas Department of Criminal Justice (TDCJ) that were also not evacuated.

 TDCJ officials chose not to evacuate prisoners at three state prison units in Beaumont: Stiles, Gist and LeBlanc, instead telling the Houston Chronicle that the agency transferred in 90 officers from elsewhere in the state to supplement staff levels there.